Kolya080808/SimpleFileHost/README.md

 ---
 ## P.S.

-I tried to make a TLS, but I do not have enough knowledge to do that.
-I will try to implement this, but most likely I will not.
-In case you want and can help, or if you have suggestions for improvements, you can contact me via [telegram](https://kolya080808.t.me/).
+I made TLS, but if I still want to send the project to debian packet manager, I need to code a bit more.
+So, if you want and can help, or if you have suggestions for improvements, you can contact me via [telegram](https://kolya080808.t.me/).

 ---